Skip to content

 4. Perform a rolling restart for the auth-server and config-api deployments.

-kubectl rollout restart deployment <gluu-release-name>-auth-server -n gluu
+kubectl rollout restart deployment gluu-auth-server -n gluu

-kubectl rollout restart deployment <gluu-release-name>-config-api -n gluu
+kubectl rollout restart deployment gluu-config-api -n gluu

 Adding custom scopes upon installation#